allure-framework/allure-csharp/Allure.Net.Commons/README.md

 #### Explicit fixture management

 > [!NOTE]
-> Use the functions below only if lambda fixtures doesn't suit your needs.
+> Use the functions below only if lambda fixtures don't suit your needs.

 * `StartBeforeFixture(string): void`
 * `StartAfterFixture(string): void`